Evolutionary Matrix-Game Dynamics Under Imitation in Heterogeneous Populations: Concluding remarks

 \begin{IEEEproof}[Proof of Lemma \ref{lem4}] First, $x(t)$ does belong to a positively invariant set for all $t\geq 0$ as $x(t)\in \mathcal{X}$ and $\X$ is positively invariant.
 Moreover, by definition, $\mathcal{X}$ has one or more minimal positively invariant subsets $\mathcal{X}_1,\ldots,\mathcal{X}_p, p\in\Z_{\geq0}$.
 By contradiction, we prove that $x$ belongs to one of them for some $T>0$.
 Assume on the contrary that for all $t>0$, $x(t)$ is not contained in any of them.
 Thus, for all $t> 0$, $x(t)$ is confined to the subset $\mathcal{S}\subseteq \mathcal{X}-\cup_{i=1}^{p} \mathcal{X}_i$, which is nonempty.
 Being finite, $\mathcal{S}$ has a nonempty subset $\mathcal{S}'$ of states, each of which is visited by $x$ infinitely many times.
 Now if there exists a trajectory $y(t)$ that starts from $\mathcal{S}'$ but leaves it at some time $t'>t$, then $x(t)$ cannot intersect with $y(t)$ since, otherwise, $x(t)$ would also follow $y(t)$ and leave $\mathcal{S'}$ at some time due to the randomness of the activation sequence.
 Exclude the states of all such outgoing trajectories $y(t)$ from $\mathcal{S'}$ to obtain the set $\mathcal{S''}$.
 The set $\mathcal{S''}$ is positively invariant since there are no trajectories leaving it, and nonempty since $x(t)\in\mathcal{S''}$ for all $t\geq0$.
 Hence, $\mathcal{S''}$ contains a minimal positively invariant subset $\mathcal{S'''}$ that itself is a minimal positively invariant subset of $\mathcal{X}$.
 However, $\mathcal{S'''}$ does not equal any of $\mathcal{X}_i$s, which is a contradiction, completing the proof. \end{IEEEproof}

-\begin{IEEEproof}[Proof of Proposition \ref{prop:2}] (Sufficiency) From Lemma \ref{lem4} we know that there exists s a minimal positively invariant set $\O$ such that $x(T) \in \O$ for some $T\geq 0$.
-Since $x(t)$ never reaches an equilibrium, we know that $\O$ does not contains an equilibrium state, otherwise $x(t)$ can reach it under some activation sequence.
+\begin{IEEEproof}[Proof of Proposition \ref{prop:2}] (Sufficiency) From Lemma \ref{lem4} we know that there exists a minimal positively invariant set $\O$ such that $x(T) \in \O$ for some $T\geq 0$.
+We claim that $x(t)$ never reaches an equilibrium.
+Assume on the contrary that there exists some $x'' \in \mathcal O$ such that $x(T) \neq x''$ for any $T\geq 0$.
+Then the set $\mathcal O \setminus \{x''\}$ is a positively invariant set and $\mathcal O \setminus \{x''\} \subset \mathcal O$, which contradicts the minimality of $\mathcal O$.
+Since $x(t)$ never reaches an equilibrium, we know that $\O$ does not contain an equilibrium state, otherwise $x(t)$ can reach it under some activation sequence.
 Thus, the set $\O$ is a non-singleton minimal positively invariant set such that $x(T)\in \O$ for some $T \geq 0$. \\ (Necessity) Since $x(T)\in \O$ for some $T \geq 0$, where $\O$ is a non-singleton minimal positively invariant set.
 By the definition of non-singleton minimal positively invariant sets, we know that $x(t)$ never reaches an equilibrium. \end{IEEEproof}

 \begin{IEEEproof}[Proof of Lemma \ref{lem5}] We prove this by contradiction.
 Assume on the contrary that there exists a state $y \in \O$ such that there are only finite many time instants $\{t_1, \ldots, t_s\}$ at which $x(t_i) = y, i \in \{t_1, \ldots, t_s\}$.
 By definition, this implies that the set $\O \setminus y$ is a positively invariant set.
 This contradicts the fact that $\O$ is minimal. \end{IEEEproof}